What are Micro websites

 • Search Console: impressions, CTR, queries → quick wins.

-• Rank tracking: monitor 20–80 focus keywords; act when pages sit at positions 6–15.
+• Rank tracking: monitor 20–80 focus keywords; improve pages at positions 6–15 (“near wins”).

-Starter Internal Link Map (Use This Today)
+Starter Internal Link Map

 How many pages should a micro website have?

-Enough to fully cover the niche without bloat — often 5–40 pages is plenty.
+Enough to fully cover the niche without bloat—often 5–40 pages is plenty.

 Do I need paid tools to start?